CalebBell/fluids/docs/tutorial.rst

 >>> fluids.core.Prandtl(rho=1000, mu=1E-3, Cp=4200, k=0.6)
 7.000000000000001

-Where different parameters may be used with a dimentionless number, either a separate function is created for each or both sets of parameters are can be specified.
+Where different parameters may be used with a dimensionless number, either a separate function is created for each or both sets of parameters are can be specified.
 For example, instead of specifying viscosity and density for the Reynolds number calculation, kinematic viscosity could have been used instead: